zacck-zz/zacck.github.io/_posts/2017-04-02-Component-Lifecycle-in-React.md

     };
   };
 ```
 The constructor takes in `props` provided to the Component.
 Ensure to always call super here or else `this.props` will be undefined!
-As you can see here I initialize two state elements that I will use later `state` Is a component property and you can manipulate it in various ways.
+As you can see here I initialize two state elements that I will use later. `state` Is a component property and you can manipulate it in various ways.

 `componentDidMount`
 This method is called right after a component is mounted.
 It is advisable to do long computation work here e.g stuff such as network requests and resource manipulation.
 Consider our timer